Job Search Assistance - Guide to Resumé Writing

 begin this important task.

-A notebook of sample resumes and books on resume writing are available at the Career Center.
-We encourage you to spend time reviewing several different samples in order to gather ideas to help you design your own resume.
-Resume review appointments with Career Center staff are also available.
-To schedule an appointment, call 581-1359 or stop by our office on the 3rd floor of the Memorial Union.
+A notebook of sample resumés and books on resumé writing are available at the Career Center.
+We encourage you to spend time reviewing several different samples in order to gather ideas to help you design your own resumé.
+Resumé review appointments are also available.
+To schedule an appointment, call 207.581.1359 or stop by our office on the 3rd floor of the Memorial Union.

-As you organize your resume, be sure to present those items that are most relevant to the employer first.
-Consider what s/he is looking for in a candidate and make it easy for the reader to notice those skills by following the tips below.
+As you organize your resumé, be sure to present those items that are most relevant to the employer ﬁrst.
+Consider what he or she is looking for in a candidate and make it easy for the reader to notice those skills by following the tips below.

-1. Sell yourself.
-Your resumé is a one page advertisement for you.
-Employers are often eager to see internships, volunteering, school activities, and other non-traditional work on entry-level resumés.
+- Sell yourself: Your resumé is a one-page advertisement for you.
+Employers are often eager to see internships, volunteering, school activities and other non-traditional work on entry-level resumés.
 Most students have much more to offer than they realize.

-2. Use active language.
-Begin phrases with verbs to provide active, exciting descriptions of your experiences.
+- Use active language: Begin phrases with verbs to provide active, exciting descriptions of your experiences.
 Example: Salesperson, Smith Shoe Store, Portland, Maine.
 Assisted clients with selection of shoes, developed and promoted special marketing events, trained new employees and monitored cash.

-3. Be consistent.
-Use the same pattern of spacing, order of information that is presented, boldface type and underlining throughout the different sections of your resumé.
+- Be consistent: Use the same pattern of spacing, order of information that is presented, boldface type and underlining throughout the different sections of your resumé.

-4. Present information in reverse chronological order.
-List education and work experiences within each category by starting with the most recent item first.
+- Present information in reverse chronological order: List education and work experiences within each category by starting with the most recent item ﬁrst.

-5. Check for grammar.
-Make a good first impression with a potential employer by avoiding misspellings and poorly constructed sentences.
+- Check for grammar: Make a good ﬁrst impression with a potential em- ployer by avoiding misspellings and poorly constructed sentences.

-6. Ensure that it is neat and visually appealing.
-Choose high quality paper in white, off-white or other conservative colors.
-Use a laser quality printer for your final version.
+- Ensure that it is neat and visually appealing: Choose high-quality paper in white, off-white or other conservative colors.

 - An entry-level accounting position that will allow me to apply my skills and further develop my knowledge of this ﬁeld.

-* Computer Knowledge: If using computers is a necessary skill for the job you are seeking, be sure to include this section.
+* Computer Skills: If using computers is a necessary skill for the job you are seeking, be sure to include this section.

 Consider the talents that the following activities require: